rcbotCheeseh/rcbot2/README.md

 ## RCBot2 v1.00 for Windows and Linux (TF2, HL2:DM, DOD:S)

-Note: Those are beta builds recompiled by [APG] Clan for RCBot2 v1.00.
-I don't know how to check or know much on the TF2 hookinfo.ini that requires to be up to date.
-But if anyone knows on how to fix the TF2 hookinfo.ini please let me know.

-Those builds are recompiled for newer Metamod Source engine and it appears to work OK on my DoD:S server.
+Note: Those are beta builds recompiled by [APG] Clan for RCBot2 v1.00, and those builds are recompiled for newer Metamod Source engine.

 ### Information
 This is a fork of the official RCBot2 plugin written by Cheeseh, which can be found [here](http://rcbot.bots-united.com/). <br />